 With Publish to Cloud, we offer 7-day test publishing for free to all our users.
 If you have a paid license, you can also publish calculators permanently for production purposes.

-Note: If you prefer to use one of your own servers, users of WordPress can use a plugin to import spreadsheets into WordPress.
+If you prefer to host your form or calculator on one of your own servers, users of WordPress can use a plugin to import spreadsheets into WordPress.
 If you want to upload with FTP to your own web server, there is a tutorial on how to upload forms and calculators using FTP.

 Before you can upload the spreadsheet, you must convert it.
 It is not possible to upload an unconverted spreadsheet, or a spreadsheet that is not opened in Excel.